OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-07.md

 ## Amos 7:6

-The Lord relented concerning this.
-“This too shall not be,” said the Lord God.
+The Lord changed His mind about this.
+“This too shall not happen,” said the Lord God.

 ## Amos 7:7